Dietary Lectins: What Are They and Should You Be Concerned?

 However, be careful when you sprout legumes.
 Sprouting certain types of seeds or legumes, like lentils and alfalfa, can actually increase their lectin activity.

 If you ferment seeds and grains, you are essentially allowing beneficial bacteria to eat the lectins.
-This can reduce lectin activity in foods, making them easier on the digestive system (27, 28, 29).

 Although nowadays most grains are processed in food manufacturing facilities, grains were traditionally fermented before consumption.